What Is The Role Of A Sports Psychologist?

 We find that athletes avoid what they don’t understand.
 They think sports psychology is a last resort or for athletes who are “mental.”
 I prefer to use the tile “mental game coach” because I think athletes can relate to this title better than “sports psychologist.”
 It’s less threatening and more inline with the athletic terminology.
 Okay, let’s face it, the term psychology still scares a lot of people.

-A sports psychologist can help you improve performance.
+A sports psychologist can help you improve performance and mental strength for competition.
 You improve performance in three ways: